drishtirai/Ikshana/README.md

    4.Find yourself a doctor: This feature helps one realize doctors and eye care centers near  for any consultation.

-Sneak-Peek is associate degree robot app enforced in java.
+Ikshana is associate degree robot app enforced in java.
 We have used varied arthropod genus

     1.Google's API for login.